Camillerkt/Ingame/README.md

 To activate the translation of the text you are writing, press the start key you have selected and write your text.
 Once you have written your text in the chat (in your native language), **don't forget to press the start button again to finish translating the text**.
 Finally, the program will automatically replace what you have written in English (or other languages).

+In case of bugs, try restarting the program and changing your start key.
 When you have finished playing, close the program (Ingame).